Downey space shuttle model moves to site near future home - Los Angeles Times

 April 4, 2017

 The space center will be part of a 12.8-acre parcel where construction crews plan to complete in early 2026 the Downey Space Shuttle Exhibit and Education Building to serve as a larger science exhibit and educational complex.
-Officials from the city and the Columbia Memorial hope the space shuttle will continue to draw attention and lead to increased visitors.
+Officials from the city and the Columbia Memorial hope the space shuttle will continue to draw attention and lead to more visitors.

 Advertisement

-“The next time you see the moon or you see pictures of man landing on the moon, I want you to think about Downey,” Mayor Mario Trujillo said at a ceremony on Thursday.
+“The next time you see the moon or you see pictures of man landing on the moon, I want you to think about Downey,” Mayor Mario Trujillo said at a ceremony Thursday.
 “This is where it all happened.”

 People watch as a truck carrying a space shuttle model passes on the other side of a divided road.